-Revenue for the three months ended March 31, 2022 and 2021 was \$0.6 million and \$1.2 million, respectively, and was entirely related to revenue recognized pursuant to the Hanmi Agreement.
-Revenue pursuant to the Hanmi Agreement is recognized by applying the cost-based input method for the performance obligation over the estimated service period, as it reflects the progress made towards providing Hanmi with the necessary know-how to continue developing FLX475 in the Hanmi Territory.
+We did not recognize any revenue for the three months ended March 31, 2023 and recognized \$0.6 million for the three months ended March 31, 2022, pursuant to the Hanmi Agreement.
+Revenue pursuant to the Hanmi Agreement was recognized by amortizing the transaction price allocated to the performance obligation over the related period of performance.
+The portion of the transaction price recognized is determined by applying a cost-based input method that compares costs incurred to date to total expected costs for the performance obligation over the estimated service period, as this method reflects the progress made towards providing Hanmi with the necessary know-how to develop FLX475 in the Hanmi Territory.
+As of March 31, 2023, there was no remaining deferred revenue related to the Hanmi Agreement, as the performance obligations were substantially completed during the second quarter of 2022.